L3yu3D0r/L3yu3D0r/README.md

 ### Who am I

 I'm L3yu3D0r, you can call me "L3yu3D0r", "L3" or "330".
-And another name is "Pothos" which is my favourite plant.
+And another name is "Pothos" whose pronunciation is similar to my name.

 I'm a/an OIer.